The Merry Nibelung

 John-Andrew Fernandez (debut) as Antonio, Lord Barrymore, Adjutant

-Daniel Pantano as The Duke
+Daniel Pantano as the Duke

 Daniel Pantano, producer